rekuenkdr/armada-alliance-docusaurus/docs/stake-pool-guides/m1-asahi-linux.md

 ## Environment setup

 :::danger
 There is a 500 ₳ Registration deposit and another 5 ₳ in registration costs to start a pool on mainnet.
-First time users are strongly reccomended to use testnet.
+First time users are strongly recommended to use testnet.
 You can get tada (test ada) from the testnet faucet. [tada faucet link](https://testnets.cardano.org/en/testnets/cardano/tools/faucet/)
 :::

 :::tip